Luise Duttenhofer

 Christiane Luise Duttenhofer (née Hummel; 5 April 1776 – 16 May 1829) was a German papercutting artist.
 She was raised in a middle class Protestant family, who gave her some art education but did not permit her to become a professional artist.
 At the age of 28, she married her cousin, the engraver Christian Duttenhofer.
+Three of their seven children reached adulthood.
+After a voyage to Rome around 1805, where they met several German artists and experienced classical antiquity, the couple moved to Stuttgart.
+There, Duttenhofer was in contact with the educated bourgeoisie and also met famous authors like Jean Paul and Johann Wolfgang von Goethe.

-She made many paper cuts, of which more than 1500 are known, including silhouette portraits that were cut freehand.
-Her art was largely forgotten after her death, but rediscovered in the early 20th century.
+Duttenhofer made many paper cuts, of which more than 1500 are known, including silhouette portraits that were cut freehand.
+She worked on a wide variety of subjects, for example landscapes, animals and ornaments.
+Many of her paper cuts feature mythological or religious scenes, while others depict scenes from her everyday life.
+Her work was shown in two exhibitions in Stuttgart during her lifetime and included in a collection of poetry that she illustrated together with her husband.
+Her art was largely forgotten after her death, but rediscovered in the early 20th century, when it was exhibited and reprinted multiple times.

 Early life

 Duttenhofer was born as Christiane Luise Hummel at Kurze Straße 40 in Waiblingen on 5 April 1776.
 She was the only child of Georg Hummel, a Protestant pastor, and Luise Hedwig (née Spittler).
-After the 1779 death of her father, she and her mother moved in with her maternal grandparents in Stuttgart– Jakob Friedrich Spittler and his wife Johanna Christine (née Bilfinger).
+After the 1779 death of her father, she and her mother moved in with her maternal grandparents in Stuttgart, Jakob Friedrich Spittler and his wife Johanna Christine (née Bilfinger).
 Her grandfather, consistorial councillor and preacher at the Stiftskirche, died on 15 October 1780, as designated prelate of Herrenalb.
 She was then raised by her mother and grandmother.
 Her great-uncle, prelate Heinrich Christoph Bilfinger, paid for drawing lessons for Luise, whose talent was visible at an early age, but did not allow her to take up painting.
 She later regretted not having a more thorough artistic education and would have liked to become a painter, but middle class expectations were that art was a leisure time activity, not a profession.
 Other than drawing, where she soon surpassed her teacher, she also learned French and literature.
 She started papercutting as a child, cutting out gothic ornaments similar to the tracery she saw at church.